 With all the possibilities that spatial computing enables, becoming more involved in this field—for fun or to launch a career—can offer many rewards, from finding job opportunities to exploring your passions in ways you’ve only imagined.
 Explore these actionable steps you can take to get started in spatial computing:

 Have fun with this first step as you gain insights into what this technology is capable of.
-While some of the headsets, glasses, and wearable sensors might be expensive to purchase, you may be able to find ways to access these devices for free or low cost:
+While some of the headsets, glasses, and wearable sensors might be expensive to purchase, you may be able to find ways to access these devices for free or at a low cost:

 AR and VR experiences at art galleries or tech events